On periodic critical points and local minimizers of the Ohta-Kawasaki functional: Results

 One can see that $E_{\gamma_n}\rightarrow E$ in $C^{3,\beta}$ implies that $F_n\rightarrow E$ in $W^{2,p}$.
 Then there exist diffeomorphisms $\Phi_n: E\rightarrow F_n$ converging to the identity in $W^{2,p}(\partial E)$.
 The idea now is to consider the functions $\widetilde{\varphi}_n\in\widetilde{H}^1(\partial E)$ defined as

 where , $a_n:=\int_{\partial E} \varphi_n\circ\Phi_n\dh$, and to prove that

 and that

+where $(\widetilde{\varphi}_n\bigr)^\bot$ is the $L^2$-orthogonal projection of $\widetilde{\varphi}_n$ on $T^\bot{\partial}$ (see \eqref{eq:tbot}).
 The above convergences are proved exactly as in Step 1 of \cite[Theorem 3.9]{AFM}, where we notice that the convergence of the term of the quadratic form due to the penalization, is easily seen to converge.

 This allows to conclude: indeed, from the fact that

 we obtain a contradiction with

 This last fact follows from the strict positivity of the second variation (see \cite[Lemma 3.6]{AFM}).
 In order to prove \eqref{eq:conv1} and \eqref{eq:conv2} we have just to repeat the same computation as in step 1 of \cite[Theorem 3.9]{AFM}.
 Finally \eqref{eq:conv3} is easily seen to be true.\\